Ironclad-Project/Ironclad/docs/cmdlineargs.md

 ## Format

-The format is the following:
+The format is a list of keys that can have arguments or not, as such:

 ```
-key1=value1 key2=value2 key3=value3
+key1=value1 key2 key3 ... keyN
 ```

-And must be passed as a NUL-terminated, C-style string.
+The list must be passed as a NUL-terminated, C-style string.

 ## Keys and values

 This are the keys and values the kernel takes, and under which circumstances:

 - `init=<path>`: Checked for an init program, if any.
-- `memtracking=enable`: Enables memory tracing at the expense of performance.
+- `memtracing`:  Enables memory tracing at the expense of performance.